soura-b/soura-b.github.io/essays/onDisruption.md

 Every scientific discovery, even if it represents a breakthrough, is not disruptive.
 A better adhesive tape, or a faster laptop chip, are improvements for existing markets.
 They do not reach non-consumers.
 Christensen terms these types of innovations, "sustaining".
 Classifying innovations as sustaining versus disruptive is not a value judgment; disruption describes a particular path to market dominance.

-This path is characterized by systemic change — when a new set of actors find new ways to deliver products & services to non-consumers.
-In doing so, they trigger fundamental shifts — both technological and societal.
-Christensen develops this paradigm masterfully, and Asimov explores the societal implications beautifully.
+This path is characterized by systemic change—when a new set of actors find new ways to deliver products & services to non-consumers.
+In doing so, they trigger fundamental shifts—both technological and societal.
+Christensen articulates this paradigm eloquently, and Asimov explores the societal implications[^2] beautifully.

+### Footnotes
+[^1]: I always wanted to use the phrase "galactic primacy" in a blog post.
+[^2]: Underneath the veneer of science fiction, the _Foundation_ series is masterful socio-political tale.
+Some say that Asimov was inspired by the rise and fall of the Roman Empire in writing this series.
+In my humble opinion, he takes it much further&mdash;exploring nuances of the nature of power, jurisprudence, economic interdependence, and religion versus the state.